Ochanomizu Station: History

 The JR East station opened on 31 December 1904.
-The Tokyo Metro station opened on 20 January 1954.
+The Tokyo Metro station opened on 20 January 1954 by the Teito Rapid Transit Authority (TRTA).

 Passenger statistics

 In fiscal 2013, the JR East station was used by 104,737 passengers daily (boarding passengers only), making it the 34th-busiest station operated by JR East.
 In fiscal 2013, the Tokyo Metro station was used by an average of 55,529 passengers per day (exiting and entering passengers), making it the 66th-busiest station operated by Tokyo Metro.
 The average daily passenger figures for each operator in previous years are as shown below.